vendocrat/WooCommerce-Payment-Methods/woocommerce-payment-methods/readme.txt

 Initial release.

 = 0.1.1 =
-Fixed wrong url and typo in readme.
+Fixed wrong url and typo in readme, updated shortcode and screenshots.

-= 0.1.2 =
-Updated shortcode and screenshots.